-If this category is used in a request asking for a CRUD operation on a resource, the following shall apply: CRUD requests using this category shall undergo normal CMDH processing as outlined further below in the present document and in oneM2M TS-0004 [i.2] with a maximum buffer size of one pending request for a specific pair of From and To parameters that appear in the request.
+If this category is used in a request asking for a CRUD operation on a resource, the following shall apply: CRUD requests using this category shall undergo normal CMDH processing as outlined further below in the present document and in oneM2M TS-0004 [2] with a maximum buffer size of one pending request for a specific pair of From and To parameters that appear in the request.
 If a new request message is received by the CSE with a pair of parameters From and To that has already been buffered for a pending request, the newer request will replace the buffered older request.